 Most puppies can be bathed once they are old enough to go home with you, at about 8 to 12 weeks old.
 If you have a puppy younger than this, check with your vet before bathing them.

 For those over 12 weeks, bathing frequency is similar to adult dogs, with one additional thing to consider.

 A puppy’s experience with bathing will set their feelings about baths for life.
 You may be able to change their feelings with training, but it won’t be easy.

-Frequent baths, even without shampoo, will help a puppy get used to having a bath.
+Regular bathing, even without shampoo, will help a puppy get used to having a bath.

 How do you get a puppy (or dog) to enjoy bathtime?

 Bath time doesn’t have to be a dreaded event for either of you.
 There are a few things you can do to make it more enjoyable.

 The number one way to get most dogs to enjoy bathtime is to use treats.
 Give them treats for getting into the tub.

 And treats for letting you get them wet.
 And for shampooing.
 And especially when they are done.
 You want them to associate bathtime with treat time.